 Courtney went through five more months of chemotherapy as she rehabbed her knee with physical therapists.
 By August, she was walking the halls of 3 South and East, the oncology floors, without crutch or brace.
 It was a welcome sight for staff, many of whom first got to know Courtney during her sister’s treatment.
 “Sometimes I feel like this is my home now,” she says.
 “I know if I need anything, there is someone on this floor who will do it for me.
 CHOP has done so much for me, it’s unexplainable.
 Everyone is there for you.
 You build a family.”

-Courtney finished chemotherapy in September and started her senior year, with plans for college to become a nurse or child life specialist — and work at CHOP.
-She and Reggie are supported and cared for by friends of their mother’s and family, with help from many others.
+Courtney and Reggie live with guardians in New Jersey and are supported and cared for by friends of their mother’s and family, with help from many others.
 “There are so many people in the world who love me,” she says.

 Existing patients or family members, please call